jesseduffield/lazydocker/docs/Config.md

     color: green
 ```

-## To see what all of the config options mean, and what other options you can set, see < INSERT app_config.go GODOC HERE >
+## To see what all of the config options mean, and what other options you can set, see https://godoc.org/github.com/jesseduffield/lazydocker/pkg/config

 ## Color Attributes: